buildpacks-community/kpack/docs/subpath_filtering.md

 and its subdirectories.
 Any change, even to the file modes, will yield a different tree value.

-When the feature flag is enabled, this method of checking out is used regardless of the value of `subPath`.
-In other words, enabling this experiment changes how kpack resolves all sources, and this can exhert a higher "clone" load on your git servers.

 * If the previous build resulted in a different tree value, a new build will be scheduled.
 * If the previous build resulted in the same tree value, no new build will be scheduled

+## Scope of the experiment

+When the feature flag is enabled, this method of checking out is only used when the `subPath` field is set.
+In other words, enabling this experiment does not change how kpack resolves other sources.

 ## Annotated tags